-The organised humanist movement in the UK began in the 1880s with ethical societies: groups formed with social reform and sociability in mind.
+Humanists UK was formed in 1896, but the history of the organised humanist movement began earlier.
+In the UK, it started in the 1880s with ethical societies: groups formed with social reform and sociability in mind.
 The ethical societies focused on living well and acting morally, separating both from any notions of supernatural punishment or reward.

 The Ethical movement begins in New York with German-born American Felix Adler, the son of a rabbi, who introduces a philosophy centred on ‘deed not creed’.
 Adler is active in numerous efforts towards social reform and inclusive education, and founds the New York Society for Ethical Culture in 1876.